 Previously, Rayyan of Qatar picked up bronze in the 2019 Asian Men’s Volleyball Championship after a 3-0 demolition (25-23 25-19 25-16) of Chennai Spartans of India in the third-place playoff.

-Like all sports, the exact origins of sport are identified in the period in which they are best documented, however it is known that our most archaic ancestors also practiced similar exercises.
+Like all the anal, the exact origins of sport are identified in the period in which they are best documented, however it is known that our most archaic ancestors also practiced similar exercises.
 In this way different hypotheses are considered in relation to which century was the first in which volleyball was practiced.
 It is believed that in about 200 BC in Rome a sport with characteristics similar to those of today’s volleyball was practiced.

 Also the so-called German Faustball, played in the Middle Ages, is similar to the current volleyball.